Indian Online Gaming Sector to Keep 15% CAGR Despite GST

 The EY report titled “New Frontiers: Navigating the Evolving Landscape for Online Gaming in India” estimates the CAGR of the whole sector at 28% for the period FY20-FY23, reaching a size of ₹16,428 crore at the end of the period.

-The number of gamers in India as of FY23 amounts to 42.5 crore, which makes the country the second-largest online gaming market in the world after China.
+The number of gamers in India as of FY23 amounts to 42.5 crore.
+Which makes the country the second-largest online gaming market in the world after China.

-The projected annual size of the whole Indian online gaming industry for FY28 after the slowed growth due to the hiked GST burden is ₹33,243 crore, and the RMG subsector is expected to contribute ₹6,500-₹6,800 crore in direct taxes and ₹75,000-₹76,000 crore in GST during the period FY24-FY28.
+The projected annual size of the whole Indian online gaming industry for FY28 is ₹33,243 crore.
+That is after the slowed growth due to the hiked GST burden.
+The RMG subsector is expected to contribute ₹6,500-₹6,800 crore in direct taxes.
+Also it will contribute ₹75,000-₹76,000 crore in GST during the period FY24-FY28.

 71 Notices Totaling ₹1,12,332 Crore: Finance MoS Informs the Rajya Sabha